 3. Bigger buttons are better

 Another element to consider is the size of your CTA button.
 A good rule of thumb (pun intended) is to choose button sizes that are easily clicked, so your customers don’t have to tap multiple times.
-Best practices show button heights between 45px and 57px perform well, as this reflects the size of the average adult index finger according to MIT.
+Best practices show button heights between 45px and 57px perform well.

 4. Responsive templates